T-Rizzle12/Lethal-Bots/Thunderstore/README.md

 # Lethal-Bots
-An edit of the mod Lethal Interns with the intent of making the Interns more like players with the benefits and downsides that come with it
+A Lethal Company Mod that adds bot players to the game.
+Based off of the code of the mod Lethal Internship.

 ## Preramble:<br/>